ngeelani48/Recipe-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

-Leave a star if you like the project.
+Please feel free to leave a star if you like the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for the project.
+I want to thank Microverse for the project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>